Executive Director & Founder

 Selina is originally from Mexico, born in Xaltianguis, Guerrero.
 She immigrated to the United States with her parents when she was a child.
 In 2016, she became a U.S. citizen.
 She grew up and attended school in the small town of Vaughan, in Warren County, NC.
 Selina completed her high school at the School of Science and Mathematics in Durham.
 In 2017, she graduated from UNC-Chapel Hill with degrees in psychology and Hispanic Literature and Cultures.
 Selina is the first person in her family to attend and graduate from a university.
 During her undergraduate studies at UNC, Selina was a co-director for NC SLI for the Families United for Education Initiative, where she taught classes for parents, in Spanish, about the college enrollment process.
 She was also the co-director for SOAR (STEAM, Outreach, Achievement, Recreation), a program for Latinx youth at McDougle Middle School in Carrboro.
 Selina has dedicated her time helping the Latinx community and advancing the opportunities for Latinx families and youth to pursue a higher education.

-COVID-19 Project Manager
+COVID-19 Project Consultant

 Will is originally from Bolivia and has lived in the US since 2007.
 His work experience is in Strategy Consulting for the healthcare and IT sectors.
 Will has over 10 years of work experience in Product and Project Management, Market Research, and COVID-19 relief efforts for underserved communities.
 He is passionate about mentoring and technology-enabled business transformation.
 Will holds an MBA from UNC’s Kenan-Flagler Business School and also a graduate degree in Economic Development from the University of North Carolina – Chapel Hill.